CYBERIC-EA/PDF-RAG-Pipeline/README.md

 Workflow:
 1. Document Processing: Text is extracted from PDF documents and split into smaller chunks to facilitate efficient processing.
-2. Embedding Generation: The text chunks are converted into numerical representations using FAISS, enabling similarity-based retrieval.
+2. Embedding Generation: Converts text chunks into numerical representations using FAISS, enabling similarity-based retrieval.
 3. Query Processing: User queries are processed, and relevant document chunks are retrieved using similarity search techniques.
 4. Question Answering: The retrieved document chunks, along with the user query, are provided as input to the pre-trained question answering model (Ollama).
 The model analyzes the input data and generates responses based on the content of the document chunks and the query.
 5. Response Generation: The system outputs the generated response, providing answers to user queries based on the analyzed document content.